 By pointing to invisible labor and shared authorship, Kurant also raises questions about value.
 In the art world in particular, the author’s identity is paramount to establishing an artwork’s value.
 Kurant undermines this economic trope with“Mutations and Liquid Assets,” which consists of several small sculptures by famous artists melted together.
 Taking appropriation one step further, this work discusses the shifting status of art objects and their potential for transformation.

-Kurant will give an artist talk and discuss her practice and sources of inspiration prior to the opening, on June 15th at 7:00pm.
+Kurant will give an artist talk and discuss her practice and sources of inspiration prior to the opening.